guille-gil/Multimodal-Alignment-of-Noisy-Image-Text-Pairs-using-Weak-Supervision/README.md

 python3 -m spacy download nl_core_news_sm  # or en_core_web_sm
 ```

-## Future Enhancements

-- Support for additional languages
-- Improved spatial relationship analysis
-- Better caption-to-image linking
-- Parallel processing for large document sets
-- Active learning for lexical component filtering

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## Support

-For issues and questions:
-1. Check the test installation script
-2. Review error logs
-3. Ensure all dependencies are properly installed
-4. Create an issue with detailed error information